AshtonBro/Ikea/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c5/Ikea_logo.svg/2560px-Ikea_logo.svg.png" width="100" height ="50">
 Copy of IKEA website

 <h3> Write this project for JS practice.
-We revive the self-written IKEA website, load<br>
+We revive the self-written IKEA website, load
 the pre-configured JSON file with the data about the IKEA product.
-We use<br> the Promise request handler, render html blocks using insertAdjacentHTML,<br> and implement a product search. </h3>
+We use the Promise request handler, render html blocks using insertAdjacentHTML, and implement a product search. </h3>

 <p>
   <img src="http://dl4.joxi.net/drive/2021/08/07/0023/3726/1527438/38/3ec87eea7c.jpg" width="700" />